jecikpo/Tutorial-Sway-UniswapV2/PART-1-Pair.md

 We are using the same equations for calculating swaps and LP tokens to assets and vice-versa as the original UniswapV2 code.

-I will use the terms coins and tokens interchangable as well as pair and pool.
+I will use the terms coins and tokens interchangably as well as pair and pool to refer to the contract.

 We will write four main methods of our contract:
 - `get_reserves()` - to get values of the reserves deposited at the pool.